Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Surfaces not properly homotopic to graphs

 \begin{fact}[{\cite[Proposition III.6.6]{Ive1986}}, PHE-invariance of Compactly Supported Cohomology] Let $G$ be an abelian group.
 Two properly homotopic maps $f,g:X \to Y$ between locally compact spaces $X,Y$ induce the same map

 In particular, if $h:X \to Y$ is a proper homotopy equivalence (with proper homotopy inverse), then is an isomorphism. \end{fact}

-These facts quickly show that a surface PHE to a graph must have nonempty boundary: \begin{proposition} If $S$ is a surface without boundary, then $S$ is not properly homotopy equivalent to a graph. \end{proposition}
+These facts quickly show that a surface that is PHE to a graph must have nonempty boundary: \begin{proposition} If $S$ is a surface without boundary, then $S$ is not properly homotopy equivalent to a graph. \end{proposition}

 \begin{proof} Poincar\'e duality (\Cref{fact:PD}) gives an isomorphism $H^2_c(S; \Z)\cong H_0(S; \Z)$, and $H_0(S; \Z)=\Z$ because we have assumed our surfaces are connected.
 On the other hand, $H^2_c(\G; \Z)=0$ for any graph $\G$ because it is one-dimensional.
 By \Cref{fact:PHEinvariance}, we see that $S$ cannot be properly homotopy equivalent to a graph. \end{proof}